kyleichan/academic-kickstart/content/post/apple_health/index.md

   filter(value >= 150)
   ```

-We can tweak the y-limits of the plot so that it fills up most of the plot area without getting truncated:
+We can tweak the y-axis of the plot so that it fills up most of the plot area without getting truncated by setting `limits=c(0,700)`:
 ```
 windows()
 hr_spread %>%